doctaphred/gitsync/README.md

 background or via tmux/screen if you have a good memory or like surprises.
 Or if you REALLY wanna have a bad time someday, hook it up to systemd.

+It doesn't matter where you run `gitsync`, as long as your working directory is somewhere in the git repo you're working with.

 ## Reflections Upon First Use

 This is *definitely* a terrible idea